alexmy21/hllset-swarm/HLLSet-SwarmForecasting_kimi.md

 # Forecast Grounding pipe-line

+>This is beautiful implementation.
+One missing step: grounding (materializing) of our projection.
+The result of forecasting is HLLSet(s), that we can (and should) use as environmental input for next iteration.
+But before doing this, we need to disambiguate HLLSet(s) into original tokens and then reorder these tokens using updated AM matrix.
+After that we can send these tokens as new entry to SGS.ai.
 Below is the **minimal “grounding” pipeline** that turns a *forecasted* HLLSet back into **ordered, human-readable tokens** and feeds them into the next SGS.ai iteration.

 It re-uses the existing multi-seed triangulation and τ-ρ lattice; no new heavy machinery.